The polarMap()

 .
 The default,"turbo"

-, is a rainbow palette with relatively perceptually uniform colours.
-Read more about this palette at https://research.google/blog/turbo-an-improved-rainbow-colormap-for-visualization/.- alpha
+, is a rainbow palette with relatively perceptually uniform colours.- alpha

 Transparency value for polar markers.